Introduction

 Job interviews can be stressful, and preparation is essential for success.
 While interviewers may ask a range of questions, some are intended to assess not only your talents but also your ability to think on your feet.
 These toughest interview questions can make or break your chances of getting the job, so you must understand why they are asked and how to respond effectively.

-In this article, we’ll go over the ten most difficult questions you’re likely to face during an interview, as well as ideas on how to prepare the right response.
+In this article, we’ll go over the ten toughest interview questions you’re likely to face during an interview, as well as ideas on how to prepare the right response.
 With this guide, you’ll be ready to face even the most difficult questions with confidence and composure.

 1. Tell me about yourself.